Michael Ing

 Recent journal articles & other publications

 “Lost in Where We are: Tao Yuanming on the Joy of Forgetting and the Worries of being Forgotten.”
-(Forthcoming in The Craft of Oblivion: Aspects of Forgetting and Memory in Ancient China.
+In The Craft of Oblivion: Aspects of Forgetting and Memory in Ancient China, 327-348.
 Edited by Albert Galvany.
-Albany: State University of New York Press.)
+Albany: State University of New York Press, 2023.

 “Ka Pae Hawaii: Charting Indigenous Community in a Multi-Centered World.”
 The Journal of Native American and Indigenous Studies 9.2 (Fall 2022): 66-94.